 - stores well in pantry or fridge for weeks

-Tips for Making Peanut Butter at Home
+Tips for Making Peanut Butter from Scratch

 Peanuts.
 Dry roasted or shelled peanuts, unsalted or salted.
-Roasting the peanuts before making peanut butter brings the oils out and produces a creamier smooth nut butter.
+Roasting the peanuts before making peanut butter brings the oils out and produces a creamier smoother nut butter.
 Choose salted or unsalted peanuts (I prefer unsalted to control the level of saltiness).
 I find salted peanuts produce a very salty peanut butter.

 Food Processor.
 The quantity of the peanuts v. the size of the food processor can affect the outcome.
 If you have a large food processor and try to make a small batch of peanut butter, you likely won't get the smooth, creamy texture you desire.
 I use a big, old, but super powerful Kitchenaid food processor and 2 cups is the minimum quantity of nuts I can blend to get a smooth consistency.